Internship at the Friedrich-Ebert-Stiftung in Brussels

 The FES office in Brussels, with its 23 employees, stands out as one of the largest and most influential foreign offices of the foundation, particularly captivating for me as a political science student.
 This office actively contributes to the European integration process and helps shape the EU’s foreign relations in alignment with German interests.
 I discovered the internship opportunity in the communications field through a job posting on the FES website.
 My background in PR and journalism, developed through part-time jobs and university workshops, aligned perfectly with the job requirements.
 The Brussels location also attracted me due to its proximity to EU institutions, complementing my strong interest in international relations.

 While I applied to other locations, including Washington D.C., an online interview with the FES-EU office team eased my decision to choose Brussels.
 The opportunity to work for the International Politics and Society (IPS) Journal of the foundation was particularly enticing.
-Additionally, the good pay was a significant factor, given Brussels‘ high cost of living.
-For those considering similar opportunities, I highly recommend applying for Erasmus+ as well, as the mobility grant provides substantial financial support.
+Given Brussels’ high cost of living, I highly recommend applying for Erasmus+ as the mobility grant provides substantial financial support Erasmus+ for those considering similar opportunities.

 Main Responsibilities